Chris Mack (basketball): Head coach at Xavier

-When Miller moved to the University of Arizona in 2009, on April 15, 2009, it was announced that Mack would replace Miller as Xavier head coach.
+When Miller left for the University of Arizona in 2009, on April 15, 2009, it was announced that Mack would replace Miller as Xavier's head coach.
 The first top 25 ranking by a Mack-led Xavier team was March 1, 2010 when it made its season debut in the Associated Press Poll at #25.
 During that season, the Jordan Crawford-led Musketeers won the Atlantic 10 Conference and advanced to the NCAA Sweet 16.

 The Musketeers had question marks heading into the next season, yet Mack guided the team to its fifth consecutive Atlantic 10 Championship before falling to Marquette in the first round of the NCAA tournament.
-During both of these years Mack earned Atlantic 10 Coach of the Year awards.
-Heading into the 2011–2012 campaign the Musketeers were slated to be one of the top teams in the country.
+During both of these years, Mack earned Atlantic 10 Coach of the Year awards.
+Heading into the 2011–2012 campaign, the Musketeers were slated to be one of the top teams in the country.
 With senior All-American Tu Holloway returning, Mack and Xavier were on the cusp of a special year.
-Xavier got off to a good start and were ranked as high as #7 before a bench-clearing brawl with their in-city rival Cincinnati Bearcats derailed the Musketeers.
-Mack's squad did not win the Atlantic 10 Tournament title in 2012 but was able to advance to the NCAA Sweet 16 with wins over Notre Dame and Lehigh.
-Since Xavier joined the reconfigured Big East for the 2013–14 season, it has continued to build upon the success attained in the A-10 making the Sweet Sixteen for a third time in six years during the 2014–15 season while attaining regular Top 25 rankings.
+Xavier got off to a good start and were ranked as high as #7 before a bench-clearing brawl with their in-city rival, the Cincinnati Bearcats.
+Mack's squad advanced to the NCAA Sweet 16 with wins over Notre Dame and Lehigh.

+After Xavier joined the reconfigured Big East for the 2013–14 season, it continued to build on success attained in the A-10, making the Sweet Sixteen for a third time in six years during the 2014–15 season while attaining regular Top 25 rankings.
 Mack won several national coach of the year awards following the 2015–16 season in which Xavier finished 28–6, including the Hank Iba Award.

 The Musketeers had the highest preseason ranking in school history of 7th (Associated Press) under Mack prior to the 2016–17.
-After overcoming multiple injuries to key players Xavier went on a tremendous run defeating 6th seeded Maryland, 3rd seeded Florida State and 2nd seeded Arizona landing in the Elite Eight for the third time in school history.
+After overcoming multiple injuries to key players, Xavier defeated 6th-seeded Maryland, 3rd-seeded Florida State and 2nd-seeded Arizona, landing in the Elite Eight for the third time in school history.

 On January 18, 2018, Mack passed former Xavier head coach Pete Gillen and became the all-time leader in Xavier coaching wins after defeating St. Johns 88–82.
 Mack eventually would lead his 2018 Xavier squad to the school's first No. 1 seed, becoming the 1-seed in the NCAA Tournament's West Region.
 The team would eventually bow out of the tournament in the second round to Florida State, losing 75–70 to the West Region's 9-seed.
 Xavier finished the 2018 season with a 29–6 record.